 Strategy Outcome/Impact Lexia purchased as an adaptive teaching tool to progress the phonic and reading levels of our children.
 Data from Lexia shows that in all year groups, the percentage of children working within the year group material increased significantly.
-Baseline - 78% working below, 22% working at Year level of Material End of year - 35% working below, 49% working at and 16% working above Year level of Material Issues to do with accessing the programme were addressed through increased numbers of Chromebooks and more headphones have been purchased.
-Many children are coming in before school to access Lexia but it continues to be a challenge to ensure that all children meet their weekly usage targets.
+Many children are coming in before school to access Lexia, but it continues to be a challenge to ensure that all children meet their weekly usage targets.
 We are considering starting children in EYFS on Lexia in the spring term.
-Encouraging children to use Lexia in Years 5 and 6 is a challenge so other solutions are being sought.
 1:1 or 1:2 maths support instruction for our pupils taught by a qualified teacher.
-Small group spoken All children entitled to PPG received 1:1 or 1:2 Maths or English tutoring in Years 5 and 6 either from our NTP tutor or Third Space online Maths.
-In Year 5, 78% of the group achieve expected results In Year 6, 75% achieved a scaled score of 100 or more in their SATs 6 children took part in this programme and impact was seen in an language intervention for EYFS - NELI Regular opportunities for teachers to work 1:1 with children increase in the percentile points from baseline to end of intervention.
-Teachers had focused time each half term to work with individual children from this group to reflect on the action plan they had co-created, give support in areas identified by the children and set new targets.
-These activities meant that the teachers built relationships with these children and had a more details knowledge of their strengths and areas to develop.
+All children entitled to PPG received 1:1 or 1:2 Maths tutoring in Years 5 and 6 either from our NTP tutor or Third Space online Maths.
+In Year 5, 44% of children eligible for PPG achieved expected results and 80% of the year group.
+In Year 6, 69% of children eligible for PPG achieved a scaled score of 100 or more in their SATs and overall the figure was 83%

+Small group spoken language intervention for EYFS - NELI NELI was implemented in EYFS following initial assessments of all children.
+Regular attendance ensured progress was made by all participants at the end of the programme.
+Children developed their language skills including narrative skills, active listening and phonological awareness.
+As a result it improved overall language skills as well as supporting progress in reading comprehension.
+However, some of the children who were asked to join the group declined, so it was felt that there were children who could have benefited room this intervention who did not have the opportunity.
+We will reflect on this for next year.
+Regular opportunities for teachers to work 1:1 with children Teachers had focused time each half term to work with individual children eligible for PPG to reflect on the action plan they had co-created, give support in areas identified by the children and set new targets.
+These activities meant that the teachers-built relationships with these children and had a more detailed knowledge of their strengths and areas to develop.
 The children appreciated the 1 to 1 time.